Skip to main content Skip to navigation Skip to footer

 └── ...

 A repo can appear in both hot/ and cold/ (the hourly schedule snapshots it; the weekly schedule snapshots it again).
-The merged listing surfaces both rows so it’s clear which streams cover which repos.
+The merged listing shows both rows so you can see which streams cover which repos.

 Bulk Sync